www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                 * [o] Remove all namespaces in argumentation as it currently has no use and hinders the merging of argumentation.
                   -> These do not cause a problem for now.
                 * [o] Remove empty intermediate tree nodes. -> These do not cause a problem for now.
                 * [ ] Maybe Java records are not working as one thought?
+See https://softwaregarden.dev/en/posts/new-java/records/should-write-equals-and-hashcode/
+                * [ ] Consider simplifying time step rater by implementing it as a group rater instead.
     * [ ] Ensure constraint compliance via optimizer.
         * [ ] Create guided optimization, instead of a random optimization.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.